lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

-To get onto the Larpix Raspberry Pi, go to the DUNE ND Electronics Development portal, and read the file entitled "Larpix Slow Controls Credentials".
+To get onto the Larpix Pi: read DUNE ND Electronics Development/Control Monitors/Larpix Slow Controls Credentials

-**Only one monitoring session should be launched on the larpix raspberry pi at a time.** If you don't know if one is running, use the following query in your terminal window:
+**Only one monitoring session should be launched at a time.** Use the following query in your terminal window to see if one is already running:

 	ps -ef